 Summer Reading Challenge

-The Summer Reading Challenge is designed for 4 - 11 year olds and takes place every year in all our libraries during the summer holidays.
+The Summer Reading Challenge is designed for 4 - 11 year olds.
+It takes place every year in all our libraries during the summer holidays.

-Discover more by using the Summer Reading Challenge website:
+Discover more on the Summer Reading Challenge website:

 How to take part?